Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 <a name="moreinfo"></a>
 ## More Information

-The following links provide information on [monitoring](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Manual%20Deployment%20Guide/Post%20Deployment%20Instructions.md#monitor-progress), [scaling](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Manual%20Deployment%20Guide/Post%20Deployment%20Instructions.md#scaling) and [visualizing](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Manual%20Deployment%20Guide/Post%20Deployment%20Instructions.md#visualization) the output of the deployed solution.
-Details for [stopping the solution](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/blob/master/Manual%20Deployment%20Guide/Post%20Deployment%20Instructions.md#stopping) can also be found on the same page.
+Visit [here](Post%20Deployment%20Instructions.md) for the post-deployment instructions.
+The page provides information on [monitoring](Post%20Deployment%20Instructions.md#monitor-progress), [scaling](Post%20Deployment%20Instructions.md#scaling) and [visualizing](Post%20Deployment%20Instructions.md#visualization) the output of the deployed solution.
+Details for [stopping the solution](Post%20Deployment%20Instructions.md#stopping) can also be found on the same page.